mmorub/gimbal2022/README.md

 [**Go back to the overview**](#steps) or continue with the next step.

 # Hack on!
 Up to this point, the hackathon has been more like a lab.
+If you make it here, feel free to experiment.
+Here are some ideas:

+* Write your own **arduino sketch that combines all the steps described so far**:
+  * First run the gyroscope calibration (with the arduino, without matlab),
+  * then determine the direction of gravity (with the acceleration sensor that is available in the MPU),
+  * align the camera to the down direction,
-If you make it here, feel free to write your own code that combines all the steps described so far.
-You could, for example, have your own code first run the gyroscope calibration, then determine the direction of gravity, align the camera, and keep it aligned until the gimbal is turned off.
+  * and keep it aligned until the gimbal is turned off.

-Maybe you prefer to improve the gimbal stand instead or construct your own multi-axis gimbal starting from here.
-Let us know if you want to contribute!
+* Construct a **better gimbal stand**.
+(Freecad code for the existing one can be provided upon request.
+It's not polished yet, so it is not in the repository...)

+* Construct a **gimbal stand for the yaw-axis** (Starting from the existing freecad code again.)

+* Construct your own **2- or 3-axis gimbal**.
+(Starting from the freecad code again.)

+* **Compare the two models**.
+We constructed a transfer function graphically in step003 and identified one with built-in matlab methods in step004.
+Compare the two results to the original data by calculating the [summed least squares error](https://en.wikipedia.org/wiki/Least_squares#Problem_statement) for both simulated step responses.

 [**Go back to the overview.**](#steps)